 During its peak years, MySpace was a major player in the social media market, with annual sales reaching up to $1.49 billion in 2009.
 However, it was never a profitable business, and its operating losses were significant.
 During its reign, however, MySpace looked a bit like this:

-In the mid-2000s, MySpace was the most visited social networking site in the world.
+In the mid-2000s, it was the most visited social networking site in the world.
 At its peak, it had over 100 million monthly active users.
 In 2006, it surpassed Google as the most visited website in the United States.

-Profile Customization:
+Profile Customisation

-Music and Entertainment:
+Music and Entertainment

 MySpace was a significant platform for music and entertainment.
 It allowed artists, both established and emerging, to create profiles and share their music directly with fans.
 Many artists, including some who became major stars, were discovered through MySpace.
 It was a critical platform for the music industry during this time.

-Social Networking:
+Social Networking

 Users could connect with friends, post photos and videos, write blog posts, and send private messages.
 The concept of having “Top 8” friends (a feature where users could display a list of their top friends on their profile) was iconic and sometimes led to social drama among users.

-Groups and Communities:
+Groups and Communities

 MySpace had various groups and communities that users could join based on their interests, hobbies, or affiliations.
 This feature allowed users to connect with like-minded individuals and engage in discussions.

-Bulletins and Status Updates:
+Bulletins and Status Updates

-Users could post bulletins, which were messages that would appear in the feed of all their friends.
+Users could post bulletins, which were messages that would appear in the feeds of all their friends.
 This was a primary way people communicated en masse with their MySpace friends before the advent of the “status update” that is now common on social media platforms.

-Business and Marketing:
+Business and Marketing

 Because of its massive user base, MySpace was also a platform for businesses and marketers.
 Many companies created profiles to promote their products and connect with potential customers.